1. Open Access

 5.2 Authorship

 All published materials—articles, book reviews, poems or art pieces, must contain appropriate attribution of authorship.
-Since we follow the online medium, it is the sole responsibility of the corresponding author—who initiates the submission process online, to ensure the integrity of publication ethics by complying with the following:
+Since we follow the online medium, it is the sole responsibility of the corresponding author—who initiates the submission process online- to ensure the integrity of publication ethics by complying with the following:

 5.2.1 Appropriate attribution and acknowledgement

-The corresponding author should ensure
+The corresponding author should ensure that

-• That the submitted manuscript is genuine research work produced by the author/s,
+- The submitted manuscript is genuine research work produced by the author/s,

-• That all the other authors are made aware of the submission,
+- All the other authors are made aware of the submission,

-• That permission is taken from other authors for publication,
+- Permission is taken from other authors for publication,

-• That the contribution of the authors is appropriately acknowledged,
+- The contribution of the authors is appropriately acknowledged,

 Authors can send a request for changes to authorship to the Chief Editor.
 The Editorial Board of the journal reserves the right to take the final decision on the request.
 Changes will be made only if there is a valid reason and full agreement among the authors.
 Public notification may be made in the case of any post-publication change.